 Where Do Licensed Clinical Social Workers Work?

-Licensed clinical social workers work across diverse healthcare environments, each presenting distinct opportunities to enhance patient outcomes.
-Some of the most common settings in which LCSWs are found include:
+Licensed clinical social workers are employed across diverse healthcare environments, each presenting distinct opportunities to enhance patient outcomes.
+Some of the most common settings in which LCSWs work include:

 - Long-term care facilities: Nursing homes and assisted living centers employ licensed clinical social workers to support residents and aid in end-of-life decision-making.
-LCSWs also facilitate communication among residents, families, and staff.
+These healthcare social workers also facilitate communication among residents, families, and staff.

 - Outpatient clinics and community health centers: In outpatient clinics and community health centers, LCSWs deliver counseling services and help patients access essential resources, including mental health support, housing, and financial assistance.